Validity of a Foreign Divorce Decree in India.

 These are some of the probable consequences arising due to an invalid divorce decree.
 It can be said that implications of an invalid divorce decree can arise many years later too.

-A foreign court decree can be executed in 2 ways in India that are as follows:
+A foreign court decree can be executed in 2 ways in India which are as follows:

-a.
-Filing for the execution of foreign court decrees passed in reciprocating territories under Section 44Aof the CPC read with Section 13 of the CPC:
+A. Filing for the execution of foreign court decrees passed in reciprocating territories under Section 44Aof the CPC read with Section 13 of the CPC:

 Section 44A states that a decree passed by Courts in reciprocating territories can be executed in India as if the decree was passed by the Indian Courts.
 These “reciprocating territories” are notified by the Central Government in the official gazette by way of notification.